Skip to main content

 Important Boundary

-AIF core should remain framework-independent.
-RAD, UIF, Laravel, Symfony, queue systems, and vector stores should integrate through adapters or profiles instead of being hard dependencies.
+AIF core remains framework-independent.
+RAD, UIF, Laravel, Symfony, queue systems, and vector stores integrate through adapters or profiles instead of becoming hard dependencies.